C0D3D3V/Moodle-DL/README.md

 If you run the program on **Windows**, please use [Powershell or CMD](https://www.isunshare.com/windows-10/5-ways-to-open-windows-powershell-in-windows-10.html).
 Please do not use a mintty like MINGW or similar.

-5. Run `moodle-dl --init` in the desired download directory to configure moodle-dl initially.
-6. Run `moodle-dl --help` to see all available options.
+5. Run `moodle-dl --help` to see all available options.